oracle-devrel/devo.tutorials/deploy-apache-superset-with-mds-on-oci.md

 ## Conclusion

-Using OCI’s Resource Manager Stack (or Terraform) is very easy to deploy Apache Superset on OCI using MySQL Database Service (MDS) as backend.
+Using OCI’s Resource Manager Stack (or Terraform) it is very easy to deploy Apache Superset on OCI using MySQL Database Service (MDS) as a backend.

-In few minutes you have an Open Source Data Visualization solution that you can use with your MySQL Database Service instances.
+In a few minutes you have an Open Source Data Visualization solution that you can use with your MySQL Database Service instances.

-Enjoy OCI, MySQL and MySQL Database Service !
+Enjoy OCI, MySQL and MySQL Database Service!